ggurbet/casperfyre-backend/README.md

 ./setup.sh
 ```

-**Option 2 -** If you need to setup the software manually, or if something goes wrong with the setup script, follow these steps.
+**Option 2 -** If you need to setup the software manually, or if something goes wrong with the setup script, or if you plan on deploying a production build, follow these steps.

 ```bash
 sudo apt -y install apache2